United Television Ghana

 United Television Ghana Limited (UTV Ghana) is a private, free-to-air television broadcaster in Ghana.
-It was launched in 2013 by The Despite Group of Companies, headed by Dr. Osei Kwame Despite.
+It was launched in 2013 by The Despite Group of Companies, headed by Mr. Osei Kwame Despite.
 UTV Ghana airs and produces a variety of television programmes including news bulletins, dramas and successful telenovelas, films and other entertainment.

+History

+UTV started broadcasting in 2013 and by 2015 had become the most-watched channel in Ghana.
+In the third quarter of 2015, the channel had an average share of 22.4%.
+In 2023, the UTV facilities were attacked by 16 people, who were arrested by the Ministry of Information, after showing displeasure in the opinions in one of its live programmes.